 To help make this educational video production accessible, I edited readable subtitles to both the trailer and 9-minute highlights edit.
 I also asked each guest contributor what pronouns they preferred to use.
 I then edited these pronouns next to their name titles as required.

-Promoting queerness through an educational video production
+Promoting and explaining queerness through video

 All the links have been uploaded to my Vimeo channel so that they can be shared and embedded as required.